 Incomplete application will delay the processing of the application.
-In case of incomplete applications, applicants will be notified in writing with specific instructions, and should respond promptly to further delay the processing of the application.
+In case of incomplete applications, applicants will be notified with specific instructions.
+Please respond promptly to further delay the processing of the application.

 Applicants who completed non-Wisconsin (including non-US) educator preparation programs are commonly issued a Wisconsin license with stipulations.
 Additional coursework is required to remove the stipulations before a regular license may be issued.